Adneycm/Blade-of-Honor/README.md

 As Hiro reaches the pinnacle of his training, the sinister forces of Lord Kuroshi launch a massive assault on Akarui.
 Leading his fellow samurai, Hiro confronts the malevolent warlord in a fierce battle.
 Through skillful swordplay and unwavering resolve, Hiro defeats Lord Kuroshi, restoring peace to the village.
 The people of Akarui celebrate Hiro as a hero, and the Samurai Council acknowledges his valor and bravery, recognizing him as a true embodiment of the samurai's code – the Blade of Honor.
 With tranquility restored, Hiro continues his journey, ever vigilant, to protect the land and its people.

+- Rectitude (義, Gi): "In the heart of a true samurai lies the principle of rectitude.
+Upholding righteousness in all actions, one cultivates honor and integrity.
+Gi guides the blade and the spirit, shaping the noble path of the warrior."

+- Courage (勇, Yuu): "Amidst adversity, courage blazes brightly within the soul of a samurai.
+Fearlessly facing challenges, a warrior stands unwavering, embracing valor and fortitude.
+With courage, one forges through darkness to find the light."

+- Benevolence (仁, Jin): "The essence of a samurai resonates with benevolence.
+Embracing compassion and empathy, one extends kindness to all.
+Through acts of mercy and understanding, the warrior's strength lies not only in skill but in a benevolent heart."

 ### Assets links

 - https://assetstore.unity.com/packages/2d/environments/pixel-art-platformer-village-props-166114